 So, what’s the difference between Coca-Cola and SaaS-Supply?

-Coca-Cola has taken significant steps to protect its confidential information by locking the recipe in a safe and decompartmentalising the manufacturing process, staff, and ingredients.
-These steps make it very unlikely that anyone will ever uncover the exact taste of the world’s favourite drink.
+Coca-Cola has taken significant steps to protect its confidential information by locking the recipe safely and decompartmentalising the manufacturing process, staff, and ingredients.
+These steps make it very unlikely that anyone will ever uncover the taste of the world’s favourite drink.

 On the other hand, the confidentiality of SaaS-Supply only relates to the business idea itself.
-Once SaaS-Supply goes live, the business idea will become public information, and the business idea will be apparent within a few minutes, effectively losing the quality of confidence.
+Once SaaS-Supply goes live, the business idea will become public information, which will be apparent within a few minutes, effectively losing the quality of confidence.

 An additional note: SaaS-Supply’s documents and conversations may be the subject of confidentiality for longer.
 If the software developers breach the NDA, SaaS-Supply may seek an injunction to prevent unauthorised disclosure of the discussions and documents.
 However, if the confidential information in those documents has little value, SaaS-Supply will have a limited chance of claiming significant damages in legal proceedings, even if they win.